 When choosing entertainment for your charity event, it’s best to hire a booking agency.
 You’ll get access to more than one option – not to mention world-famous artists as well.

 Being able to easily diversify your entertainment will surely keep your audience happy.

-For instance, if your audience is rather young and have Christian beliefs, you could hire John Crist.
+For instance, if your audience is rather young, you could hire John Crist.